 Failing health forced him to seek more recreation and he was forced to leave the pulpit.
 His son, N.J.
-Dickson stepped to the rescue and read and the sermons from the pulpit. he church was held together and prosperity continued.
+Dickson stepped to the rescue and read and the sermons from the pulpit.
+The church was held together and prosperity continued.

 The chapel was built and the new minister called.
-Already $R{\text{ev}}$ ooley has held two services in the new edifice.
+Already Rev.

 N.J.
 D'ckson furnished the land upon which the building is erected and the people of the congregation supplied the money with which to build the structure.
 The new church is commissioned under the StateHome Missionary society.
-The work is to be supported in part by the Yakima Valley Congregational association which is composed of North Yakima, the Naches, the Ahtanum and the Moxee branches--Yakima Republic, March 4, 1910.
+The work is to be supported in part by the Yakima Valley Congregational association which is composed of North Yakima, the Naches, the Ahtanum and the Moxee branches-Yakima Republic, March 4, 1910.

 Returned from the recent meeting of the Evangelical ass ciation held at Latah, "ev.
 W.W. "ash and "ev.
 G.E.
-Head Heinek announced that important changes among local pastors have been effected at the gathering.
+Beac.
+Heinek announced that important changes among local pastors have been effected at the gathering.

 Rev. A.C.
-Schmidt will have charge of the N & Hill church nowunder contruction on the Summitview food.
+Schmidt will have charge of the Not Hill church nowunder costruction on the Summitview food.